 Finding out how many hours they’ll be performing their services gets everyone on the same page.
 Also find out if they can extend their set, if they’ll require breaks, and if they can guarantee to stop before a noise ordinance kicks in.
 This is good to call out before signing contracts.
 They’ll want to know your event schedule and confirm your music needs for the reception and ceremony.
 Later, once the time of service is confirmed, you’ll know how long you can boogie with Aunt Jane and Uncle Joe!

 Firstly, no one is a mind reader.
 Set your wedding entertainers up for success and provide:

 - A day-of event timeline so they can be ready when you are

 - A list of must-have songs

-- And a list of any songs that are particularly special to you so you can make sure you’re in the room when they’re played
+- Plus a list of any songs that are particularly special to you so you can make sure you’re in the room while they’re playing

 - An announcement cheat sheet, so they don’t accidentally mistake Bill for Bob

 - A heads-up on whether you want them to take requests from enthusiastic guests

 Great wedding entertainers know exactly how to energize a room - or calm it down if needed.
 Moreover, although you’ll probably provide a song list, give your wedding entertainer space to choose the timing of each piece so that it keeps the crowd buoyant.
 Some songs which are incredibly emotional for you two might not have the same impact for your guests.
 Alternatively, if they feel energy waning, they’ll know the perfect tune to cue up next.